MerosCrypto/Meros/docs/Protocol/Syncing.md

 ### Violations in Meros

+- Meros doesn't support the `PeerRequest` and `Peers` message types.
 - Meros doesn't support the `BlockHeaderRequest` and `CheckpointRequest` message types.
 - Meros doesn't support the `GetBlockHash` and `BlockHash` message types.
 - Meros doesn't support the `GetVerifierHeight` and `VerifierHeight` message types.